 What is UX?

 Now, let’s talk about UX.
 What a user experiences while interacting with a product is called UX.
 UX design focuses on making easy-to-use products with a simpler learning curve and uncomplicated conceptualization.
-The goal of UX is to make a design that is user-centered.
+The goal of UX is to make a design that is user-centred.

 UX design cannot be started without conducting user research.
 Understanding the target audience and identifying its needs is a crucial part of the UX design process.
 Once the UX designers gather all this information, they can create user personas.
 These help designers understand the users’ goals, limitations, and desires.
 With this information, the designers are able to deliver targeted solutions for the users.

 All the emotions that the users experience while interacting with a product, highly impact how they feel about the product.
-UX design gains a lot of importance from user journey.
-UX design is deeply focused on user journey to help solve user problems.
+UX design gains a lot of importance from the user journey.
+UX design is deeply focused on user journeys to help solve user problems.
 Design is probably the most important element to help improve the user journey.

 Good UX Design